brendanjcarlson/brendanjcarlson/README.md

 - 👋 Hi, I’m @brendanjcarlson
 - 👨‍ I'm an associate instructor at Coding Temple
+- 💻 I'm also a freelance web dev
 - 🌱 I’m currently learning NextJS